 This is another town highlighted by National Geographic Traveler Magazine and I had to see it.
 It was a bit busier than Autoire and there were a few restaurants open.
 11th and 12-century structures have remained including the Church of St Pierre which is the focal point of the center’s courtyard.

-Located south of St. Malo, Saint-Suliac slopes down towards the Rance River and on a cloudy day in late May it was pretty empty.
+Located south of St. Malo, Saint-Suliac slopes down towards the Rance River and on a cloudy day in late May it was pretty empty but it was a pretty village.
 If you do visit, try to go on a sunny, warm day.
 It will be even more attractive than it already is.

 In 2016 Rochefort-en-Terre gained another accolade: Favourite Village Of The French and it’s understandable why.
 It really is a beautiful village and I quite liked visiting the “main strip”—- lots of shops with local products, a tourist office, and restaurants, The Parc du Chateau de Rochefort-en-Terre wasn’t open but the grounds were lovely to walk through.